Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 Well, the signs of a torn ACL, MCL, LCL, or PCL can vary depending upon the severity and specific ligament involved, but common signs include:

-- Limited Range of Motion: Difficulty in moving the knee due to pain and swelling
+- Limited Range of Motion: It is difficult to move the knee joint on account of pain and swelling.

-- Popping Sound: Noticeable popping sound that may occur at the exact moment of the injury and is common with Grade 3 sprains
+- Popping Sound: Noticeable “popping” sounds, which may strike at the moment of injury, are common in Grade 3 sprains.

-- Tenderness: Sensitivity to touch around the injured area
+- Tenderness: Sensitivity to feel around the injured area.

-You may also experience a feeling of looseness, bruising, and inability to put weight on the injured knee, which are the symptoms of knee ligament tear.
+You may also feel laxity, bruising, and an inability to bear weight in your knee, all symptoms of a torn knee ligament.

 Diagnosis of Knee Ligament Injuries